realworldocaml/book/en/11-syntax-extensions.md

 is because there's no place in the `Sexp.t` type to store comments.

-If we introduce an error in our s-expression, say, by deleting the open-paren in front of `bar`, we'll get a syntax error:
+If we introduce an error in our s-expression, say, by deleting the open-paren in front of `bar`, we'll get a parse error:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # Exn.handle_uncaught ~exit:false (fun () ->